Salix Injection 5%This page contains information on Salix Injection 5% for veterinary use.

 Federal law restricts this drug to use by or on the order of a licensed veterinarian.

-Salix® (furosemide) is a chemically distinct diuretic and saluretic pharmacodynamically characterized by the following:
+Salix® (furosemide injection) is a chemically distinct diuretic and saluretic pharmacodynamically characterized by the following:

 1) A high degree of efficacy, low-inherent toxicity and a high therapeutic index.